G00398275/pands-project/README.md

 ## SCOPE
 The scope of this project is to download the Fisher / Anderson iris data set into Python, write a program in Python that outputs a summary of each variable to a single text file, saves a histogram of each variable to png files and outputs a scatter plot of each pair of variables.
 A text file summarising the project will also be created to clearly explain what is entailed in investigating the data set and how Python is adept at handling this data.

+## CODE
+Note the programs on this project were all created using Python software on Microsoft Visual Studio Code.
+There are no specific requirements for running this code, download the relevant softwares (in this case Anaconda ver 3, and Microsoft VS Code) from internet and run accordingly.
+Each section below outlines what the code does, and summaries of the program outputs have been added to this readme file to make the project user friendly.

 ## INITIAL ASSESSMENT
 To begin assessing this data the author decided that the best place to start would be to mean all of the dimensions given in the data.
 To a student not familiar with data analytics it is not clear what way a project such as this should be initiated, it is felt that the average values would be a good place to start!